lambdamikel/Busch-2090/README.md

 Only the
 [`microtronic-nextgen-sh1106-spi`](./microtronic-nextgen-sh1106-spi/)
+and the [`busch2090`](./busch2090/) 2021 Arduino Uno R3 version will
-will be continued.
+be continued.
 The PCB Gerbers will follow shortly.

 ## 2016 Versions - DEPRECATED and NOT RECOMMENDED